-- Rebuilding proposals that will operate as a hotel, motel, or resort. - Replacement of hotel or motel rooms that are less than 400 square feet each. - Rebuilding proposals that provide a fixed percentage of the project as public open space. - Rebuilding proposals of exceptional architectural merit. - Rebuilding proposals for commercial buildings that would dedicate the extra square footage to employee housing. - Replacement of existing buildings of any type whose total size is less than one-half the floor-to-area ratio that would be allowed for a new building on that site.
+- Rebuilding proposals that will operate as a hotel, motel, or - Replacement of hotel or motel rooms that are less than 400 square feet each. - Rebuilding proposals that provide a fixed percentage of the project as public open space. - Rebuilding proposals of exceptional architectural merit. - Replacement of existing buildings of any type whose total size is less than one-half the floor-to-area ratio that would be allowed for a new building on that site.